EloMalakhi/boxweeper/README.md

 <h1>Installing flask</h1>
-This game is available for MacOS and Windows though up to the release of this README.pd it has only been operated on MacOS.
+This game is available for MacOS and Windows though up to the release of this README.md it has only been operated on MacOS.

 To get started you must have Python installed